 In 1987, the 3rd generation Daihatsu Charade G100 was one of the first such cars to appear in our market which was a bit roundish as per typical 80s styling trend.
 With its smooth design language and a sloping roof line, the car was soon labeled as ‘anda’ (egg) by our people.
 And even today there is no other word that best identifies the 3rd gen Charade.
 Just go out in the market & say Anda Charade and everyone would know which car you are referring to.

 Continuing on with the transformation in design trends which were adapting smoother styling leaving behind the sharp-edged design fad of the 80s, came the era with a flat hood and raised cabin & trunk which originated the term ‘Dolphin’.

 The profile of these cars resembled a dolphin’s head with a low flat bonnet resembling the snout and a much elevated cabin to follow.
-In late 80s the 4th gen Lancer was first to be labeled as Dolphin, however with the arrival of 5th gen Civic which was the first locally assembled Honda, the name got permanently glued to the Civic since it was more smoother than the Lancer in terms of styling and looked more like a dolphin– truly.
+In late 80s the 4th gen Lancer was first to be labeled as Dolphin, however with the arrival of 5th gen Civic which was the first locally assembled Honda, the name got permanently glued to the Civic since it was more smoother than the Lancer in terms of styling and with the absence of grille up front, looked more like a dolphin– truly.

 4th gen Honda City & its nick names